 The Gnaoua Festival and Word Music Festival in Essaouira is an innovative party in the world: the festival aims to develop a decidedly Moroccan project of authenticity and modernity in Morocco.
 The Gnaoua festival also carries a universal message, based on peace and the union of cultures.

-Do not forget the beaches of the wide city, fine sand overlooking the bay, where we can practice sports such as Windsurfing, walking in the typical dromedaries, or sailing in a small tourist boat, surrounding the island of Mogador.
+Do not forget the beaches of the wide city, fine sand overlooking the bay, where we can practise sports such as Windsurfing, walking in the typical dromedaries, or sailing in a small tourist boat, surrounding the island of Mogador.

 The purple islands are home to an ornithological reserve populated with seagulls and Eleonora falcons, in the first century the Romans installed a purple factory, the ruins of a large prison from the late nineteenth century remain

-To the south of the city are the beaches of Duiabat, Cabo Sim with large dunes and Sidi Kaouki next to a Tuyas forest.
+To the south of the city are the beaches of Duiabat, Cabo Sim with large dunes, and Sidi Kaouki next to a Tuyas forest.

 The Medina of Essaouira:

 If you arrive by car you will have to park in Bab Sebaa, end of the promenade, Bab Marrakech, or near the port, in the medina you cannot drive with vehicles.
 The medina is an unavoidable visit, in fact, it has been declared a World Heritage Site by UNESCO.

 invites you to stroll and discover inside the walls of the 18th century, the carved doors and windows with delicate architectural details.
 Surrounded by walls Located next to the small port, it is surrounded by walls with three main doors to the north bab Dukala, to the east, Bab Marrakech, next to the Bab sebaa seafront.
 In front of the port the fortress or Skala of the port with two defensive towers.
 On the face of the sea, the fortress of the town’s Skala stands out, surrounded by artillery walls, inside which are the best wood craftsmen in the country.